ddepeppe/ELK-Stacker/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it is easy to replicate the conifguration by executing the playbook on theh same or multiple machines.
+No configuration was performed manually, which is advantageous because it is easy to replicate the configuration by executing the playbook on theh same or multiple machines.
 It is also easy to update and reconfigure if needed.

 The playbook implements the following tasks: